In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 But if you care for your materials, most of those things will last for years.
 You’ll end up replacing only the consumable stuff (markers, paper, etc.) and you’ll recycle the teacher’s manuals with each subsequent child.

-Office Supplies
+Homeschool Supply List – Office Supplies

 - Laminator & 3 mil pouches – not necessary, but a lot of homeschool moms seem to have a thing for laminating.
 My cheap laminator & pouches.
 (You don’t need a fancy one and you don’t need to pay a printing store to laminate for you.)

 - A Good Printer – You will likely want either an inkjet printer (uses ink) or a laser printer (uses toner).
-This Epson EcoTank is the inkjet printer I hear homeschool moms rave about over and over.

 Laser printers & toner are more expensive up front, but the toner lasts such a long time.
 Toner doesn’t smear (which is nice!) but it also doesn’t print as high quality as ink.
 I prefer toner for homeschool because I print a lot and the quality is great for kids’ homeschooling worksheets.
 If you want to print higher quality art prints and family photos, you’ll want ink.
+This is the ink printer most homeschool families rave about.

 - Post it tabs – to mark your spot in student books, curriculum manuals, read alouds, etc. Trust me!
 You want something for marking your page!
 I like the repositionable ones like this.
 (I tried an off-brand once and they didn’t stick.)